Skip to contents

 • "{radar}/{year}/{radar}_vpts_{year}{month}{day}.csv": The format as daily data is stored in aloft data

 Besides the examples above there is a date object available for formatting.
+Note that day and month are zero padded character strings in the glue formating.

 Examples